Mouths of the Lion

 Mouths of the Lion.
 Surviving Examples

 A few remain to be admired.
-There are two at the Palazzo Ducale and one on the wall of the church of Santa Maria della Visitazione, the Zattere in the Dorsoduro district, on the Church of San Martino near to the Arsenale in Castello and San Moise in San Marco district.
-Lastly there is one on the gate of the Law School of the University of Venice, although this last one may not be the original.
+There are two at the Palazzo Ducale and one on the wall of the church of Santa Maria della Visitazione, the Zattere in the Dorsoduro district, on the Church of San Martino near to the Arsenale in Castello.
+There is a letter-box, modelled in the style of a Mouth of the Lion on the gate of the Department of Legal Studies of the Ca’ Foscari University.

 ABOVE: Church of Santa Maria della Visitazione, Denunciations against health of the district of Dorsoduro